 Location: 20379 Marcellus Highway, Decatur, MI 49045 – Directions

-During the winter months, many of our lakes are populated with ice fisherman.
+Many of our lakes are populated with ice fishermen during the winter months.
 Popular catches include bluegills, croppies, bass, and walleye, to name a few.
-Some of the top rated lakes for ice fishing and easy access in Cass County include:
+Some of the top-rated lakes for ice fishing and easy access in Cass County include: